GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 </div>
 }!}

-All genitalia are constructed from the same tissues, they are merely organized differently during pregnancy.
+All genitalia are constructed from the same tissues, they are merely organized differently during gestation.
 Much of the behavior of these tissues is regulated by the hormones ones body runs on.
 Skin secretions, textures, sensitivity and erectile behavior are all hormonal expressions.
-Which means that when you and add androgens, these tissues start acting like they are in the shape of a penis and scrotum, even when they aren't.
+Which means that when you add androgens, these tissues start acting like they are in the shape of a penis and scrotum, even when they aren't.

 ##### Bottom Growth